-The Syracuse Archaeological Site (Siracusa) in Sicily contains the impressive remains of the ancient city of Syracuse dating as far back as the eighth century BC.
+The Syracuse Archaeological Site (Siracusa) in Sicily contains the impressive remains of the ancient city of Syracuse dating as far back as the 8th century BC.

 History of Syracuse Archaeological Site

 The city of Syracuse was founded by Greek colonists – heralding from Corinth – in 734 BC.
-At its height, Syracuse was the most powerful city in Sicily and, according to Cicero, was the ‘most beautiful’ of all Greek cities.
-By the fifth to fourth century BC, Syracuse controlled Sicily, especially during the reign of Dionysus the Elder (405BC-367BC).
+At its height, Syracuse was the most powerful city in Sicily and according to Cicero, was the ‘most beautiful’ of all Greek cities.
+By the 5th to 4th century BC, Syracuse controlled Sicily, especially during the reign of Dionysus the Elder (405BC-367BC).

-In the third century BC, the Romans laid siege to Syracuse and, after three bitter years, it came under Roman rule in 212 BC as a province.
+In the 3rd century BC, the Romans laid siege to Syracuse and after 3 bitter years, it came under Roman rule in 212 BC as a province.
 One of the most famous residents of Syracuse, the mathematician Archimedes, died during this attack.

-Remaining a part of the Roman Empire, the city remained stable for hundreds of years until the fall of the Western Empire.
-Over the following centuries, Syracuse was invaded, conquered, and occupied several times, leading to it being inhabited by several peoples including the Vandals and Byzantines (5th-6th centuries) as well as the Muslims (9th-10th centuries).
-It also came under Norman rule for thirty years from 1061.
+Part of the Roman Empire, the city remained stable for hundreds of years until the fall of the Western Empire.
+Over the following centuries Syracuse was invaded, conquered, and occupied several times, leading to it being inhabited by several peoples including the Vandals and Byzantines (5th-6th centuries) as well as the Muslims (9th-10th centuries).
+It also came under Norman rule for 30 years from 1061.

 From 1197 to 1250, Syracuse experienced resurgence under the rule of Frederick II of the Hohenstaufen Dynasty.